Ohio Surgical Error Lawyer

-Every year, thousands of surgeries are performed without any significant problems.
-However, surgeons and other medical professionals are susceptible to making mistakes.
-Any surgical procedure carries with it an underlying risk.
-Negligence on the part of those performing these procedures does, however, increase that risk significantly.
-Surgical errors can occur prior to the actual surgery during the pre-operative assessment, after the actual surgery, and of during the surgery itself.
+Any surgical procedure carries an underlying risk.
+But negligence from those performing these procedures significantly increases that risk.
+Surgical errors can occur prior to the actual operation, during the pre-operative assessment, after the surgery, and even during the surgery itself.

-Many surgical procedures do carry a risk of certain types of complications occurring, including those anesthesia-related reactions, blood clots, and cardiovascular issues.
-However, surgical negligence can cause long-lasting consequences to the victim, including incurring additional medical expenses, longer than anticipated hospital stays, permanent injuries, and for nearly 100,000 Americans every year – death.
+Surgical negligence can cause long-lasting consequences, including additional medical expenses, longer hospital stays, permanent injuries, and for nearly 100,000 Americans every year – death.

-The standard of proof required regarding the validity of a medical malpractice lawsuit involving surgical errors must demonstrate that the standard of care applicable to the particular aspects of the surgery was violated.
+Surgical malpractice requires you to demonstrate that the standard of care applicable to the surgery was violated.
 It must also be established that had a preventable error not occurred or another action been taken, the outcome for the patient would have been much better.

 There are various reasons why a surgical error can occur.
 Issues such as failing to follow proper procedure, hospital negligence, direct negligence of a medical personnel (surgeon, doctor, nurse), and understaffing of a hospital are some common causes of surgical errors.